Customer Q&A: A "Frictionless Approach" to Cybersecurity

 What is Oak Hill Advisors able to do with Illumio that you weren’t able to do before?

 Illumio enables us to deploy and enforce security policies from one platform in a centralized deployment model.
 Without Illumio, we would be forced to use different tools with the very specific skillset required for them, and sometimes a hard-to-find skillset to get similar functionality.

 The most helpful feature of Illumio is its unique approach to providing visibility and control on the workloads.
 We don't have to proxy our traffic; we don't have to install new tools in the overall environment and change traffic flows to get live visibility into our environments.
 With Illumio, we install an agent on these machines and get comprehensive visibility.

 With Illumio, we're able to leverage infrastructure assets that were already available and then deploy segmentation for security that wasn't available before.

-how do you see organizations changing the way they approach data center and cloud security?
+How do you see organizations changing the way they approach data center the cloud security?

 I believe that most organizations are approaching cloud security as an offshoot of their current security framework.
 As the transition to the cloud really picks up, the overall framework will likewise transition toward a more cloud-centric model, which means more agility in security operations and extensive platform coverage will be required.

 Because of cloud adoption and hyper-convergence in the data center, the trust relationship between the IT department and the user base really is changing.
 It used to be that IT departments tested applications and then rolled them out to users.
 Now the IT department has to extend the trust to the end users, because they can log on to a portal, use a credit card to pay for it, and start leveraging it.